Rohan Amerasekera: Early life and education

-Born in Kegalle, Ceylon on 21 May 1916, he was one of seven children born to Edward Henry Ekanayake Ameresekere and Joslina Ameresekere (née de Silva Samarasinghe Siriwardena).
-Orphaned at the age of four, he was brought up by his uncle and aunt, Victor and Eda de Silva Siriwardena and later lived with his eldest sister, Hyacinth and her husband, Ashley Peiris at 'Ash Court', Kegalle.
+Ameresekere was born in Kegalle, Ceylon on 21 May 1916, one of seven children born to Edward Henry Ekanayake Ameresekere and Joslina Ameresekere (née de Silva Samarasinghe Siriwardena).
+He was orphaned at the age of four and was brought up by his uncle and aunt, Victor and Eda de Silva Siriwardena and later lived with his eldest sister, Hyacinth and her husband, Ashley Peiris at 'Ash Court', Kegalle.
 He received his education at Wesley College, Colombo (1925–29), Kingswood College, Kandy (1929–32), St. Mary's College, Kegalle (1933–34) and at the Pembroke Academy (1935–39).

 Second World War

 With outbreak of World War II Ameresekere joined Ceylon Defence Force, but was forced out by his sister and other family members.
 Like his compatriots Rex de Silva and Ananda Kularatne he applied to join the Royal Air Force on 19 September 1940, was selected and left for England with the first batch of RAF Recruits from Ceylon in June 1941 on the SS Exeter.
 On reaching the United Kingdom in September 1941, he was enlisted as a Aircraftman (2nd Class) in the Royal Air Force Volunteer Reserve.
 Promoted to Leading aircraftman he was posted to the Empire Air Navigation School in May 1942, followed by posting to the 1 Advanced Flying Unit in September 1942.
 In November 1942, he was mustered as a Air Navigator with promotion to temporary Sergeant and posted to 10 OTU in Abingdon, Berkshire.
 There after he was sent to HCU to convert from Armstrong Whitworth Whitleys to Handley Page Halifax.
 In June 1943, he was assigned to No 158 Squadron in Yorkshire which was part of the RAF Bomber Command.
 He was commissioned while serving with No 158 Squadron as a Pilot Officer, General Duties (Navigator) Branch RAFVR (serial number 155926).
 In 1943 he transferred to No. 35 Squadron of the Pathfinder Force but went back to his old squadron.
 Ameresekere was promoted to Flying Officer on 29 January 1944 and was awarded the Distinguished Flying Cross.
 In August 1944 he joined No 640 Squadron, serving till 1945.
-In 1945 he was promoted to Flight Lieutenant and was awarded the Bar to the Distinguished Flying Cross.
+In 1945, he was promoted to Flight Lieutenant and was awarded the Bar to the Distinguished Flying Cross.
 He returned to Ceylon in early 1946 and served at RAF Kandy, Ceylon as an interpreter until August 1946.
 He was released from service in July 1946 and resigned his commission on 4 November 1946 with permission to retain the rank Flight Lieutenant.